caprica/vlcj/README.md

 The vlcj framework is provided under the GPL, version 3 or later.

-If you want to consider a commercial license for vlcj that allows you to use and redistribute vlcj without complying with the GPL then send your proposal to:
+If you want to consider a commercial license for vlcj that allows you to use and redistribute vlcj without complying with the GPL then send an email to the address below:

 > mark [dot] lee [at] capricasoftware [dot] co [dot] uk